|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 NO RADIATION IN THE GROUND STATE:

 An important property of a charged particle spheromak is that in its minimum energy state, also known as its ground state, the spheromak does not emit radiation.
-This property enables the existence of elementary charged particles, atomic nuclei and stable atoms.
+This property enables the existence of stable quantum charged particles, stable atomic nuclei and stable atoms.

 Spheromaks involve concepts that can be difficult for uninitiated persons to understand.
 The mathematical structure of spheromaks is complicated but the underlying physics is very basic.
 It is helpful for the reader to first grasp the mathematical principles of CHARGE HOSE PROPERTIES before moving on to study the structure and energy content of a spheromak.